tubaman48/CI-MS4-cpb-shop/README.md

 - ## 4.
 Skeleton

 > - Wireframes available [here](/static/docs/RLs-CI-MS4-Wireframes.pdf).
-> - A multi page website using Flask to route to the appropriate template page, dependent on the options selected made up of the following pages :
+> - A multi page website using Django to route to the appropriate app and its associated template pages, dependent on the options selected made up of the following pages :
 > -  The Home page provides a textual introduction to the site.
 > -  The Products page presents a summary list of merchandise available with a search facility based on the Product name or description.
 Additional edit capabilities are provided only to superusers for integrity purposes.
 > -  The Product Details page provides the name, description, category, rating and (where applicable) the sizes of the merchandise item.
+> -  The Blogs page presents a summary list of blog entries for all users to view.
+Within each blog entry there is the ability for users to provide comments.
+> -  The Reviews page presents a summary list of user reviews of products, with registered users being able to add a new review from there.
 > -  The Login / Register page.
 > -  The User Admin page (only accessible to the User Admin) for the creation, display, search, update and delete of user profiles.
 >